 41. Use coupons from your mail to save, make sure you are only using coupons on items you would buy anyway.

-To save money on groceries, download the Checkout51 app and sign up for free.
-Each week on Thursday, "new deals" come out.
+Best Tool: To save money on groceries, download the Checkout51 app and sign up for free.
+Each week on Thursday, “new deals” come out.
 Go through and star the items that are on your grocery shopping list.
 Do your shopping and at the end use your phone to snap a picture of receipt through the app and hit submit.
 Once you earn $20 in rewards you can cash out and Checkout51 will send you a check.

 42. Don’t buy more than you need, the less food you was the less money you waste